tedneward/Azgaarnoth/Magic/Spells/shadow-magic.md

 One minute after a creature takes psychic damage from this spell, it regains a number of hit points equal to the psychic damage taken, unless it already recovered those hit points by making a successful Wisdom saving throw against this spell, as described above.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 6th-level or higher, the psychic damage and necrotic damage both increase by 1d6 for every two slot levels above 5th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 6th-level or higher, the psychic damage and necrotic damage both increase by 1d6 for every two slot levels above 5th.